- Drawn TO Animate -

 A drawing process is line-oriented where a painting process is tone oriented.
 A line or “stroke” as it is know in Illustrator creates a shell around an object to enclose the shape and give it form.
 Paint utilizes layers of tone that build upon each other to blend many colors and facets of light that represent depth and value.
 Think of Rembrant or DaVinci painting this way.

 The ability to composite this type of artwork into animation has captivated my interest for story development.

 Learn about techniques and strategies for content creation on my blog.

 The variations of line, fill and color are endless.
 See more animation examples below.

 Animations from custom illustrations (above) and brand libraries (below).

 Bryan | Creative Lead | (206) 280-8767 | firstname.lastname@example.org

-SINTR® is an award-winning Creative Studio that partners with clients to create moving experiences that educate and inspire action.
+SINTR® is an award-winning Creative Studio that works with select clients to create moving experiences that educate and inspire action.